starshev/Python-T-Test-for-Churn-Research-Navigation-App/README.md

 **Context**

-A Navigation App project team assigned to analyze the correlation between users' devices and the average number of rides as part of churn research.
+A Navigation App project team assigned to analyze the correlation between users' devices and the average number of rides as a part of churn research.

 **Skills**